 What is shoulder instability?

-The main sign is pain in your shoulder.
+Pain and weakness are the main symptoms of shoulder instability.
 The pain can start suddenly or slowly.
 It may hit you just as you throw a ball, for example.
-If the injury happens suddenly, you may also feel numb all the way down your arm.
+If it happens suddenly, you may also feel numb all the way down your arm.

-If shoulder instability comes on slowly over time, you may only notice pain at certain times.
-Shoulder motions like throwing may hurt, but the pain isn’t as bad as the pain of a sudden injury.
+If shoulder instability comes on slowly and over time, it may only be painful at certain times.
+Shoulder motions like throwing may hurt.
+But the pain isn’t as bad as the pain of a sudden injury.
 Your shoulder might be sore when you move it.
 It might feel loose in its joint.
-Your arm might feel weak.
+You also may have numbness or tingling with instability that comes on slowly.

-Shoulder instability occurs when the ligaments and muscles around it become weak.
-Ligaments and muscles get weak when they are stretched too much.
-Your shoulder muscles and ligaments might get stretched too much if you often throw a ball, hit hard with your shoulder in a football game or serve a volleyball really hard.
+The most common cause of shoulder instability is an injury.
+Shoulder instability occurs when the ligaments and muscles are overused.
+Shoulder muscles and ligaments can become overused if you often throw a ball, hit hard with your shoulder in a football game, or serve a volleyball really hard.
+Repeating the same motion over and over again, age, and performing manual labor also can cause shoulder instability.

-Your doctor will look at your shoulder, moving your arm around to find signs of instability.
+Your doctor will look at your shoulder.
+They will move your arm around to find signs of instability.
 Your doctor may also take X-rays.
 The X-rays will show if your shoulder bones are in the right place.
 Your doctor might want you to have a magnetic resonance image (MRI) scan.
-An MRI lets your doctor see the bones and other parts of your shoulder in greater detail.
+An MRI lets your doctor see the bones, ligaments, and other parts of your shoulder in greater detail.

 Treatment for shoulder instability depends on how bad your injury is and how important it is for you to have a strong shoulder.
-Some people need physical therapy, while others may need surgery.
+Some people need physical therapy.
+After an injury, apply ice to the injured area and rest the shoulder in a sling for one or two weeks.
+After resting the shoulder for several days, it’s important to begin an exercise program designed to strengthen your shoulder muscles.
+Avoid overuse for the next month.

-Some people stop playing sports and avoid things that might hurt their shoulder again.
-If you don’t want to give up sports or other activities, ask your doctor if you can do resistance and weight-lifting exercises to help your shoulder muscles grow stronger.
+If your shoulder instability is due to your job, talk to your doctor about ways to treat the pain with over-the-counter medicine.
+If it’s sports-related, some people stop playing sports and avoid things that might hurt their shoulder again.
+If you don’t want to give up sports or can’t change your job, talk to your doctor about resistance and weight-lifting exercises.
+Ask about physical therapy.
+Both can help strengthen your shoulder muscles.

 - What is the likely cause of my shoulder instability?